alantishin/cian-parser/README.md

 # rent an apartment faster

 Parses ads for housing for rent and sends them through the Telegram bot.
 To be the first caller.
+Parses only one page specified in env.
+You should set desceding created at order.

 ## environment
 - TIME_STEP Interval between requests in seconds, default = 30